Going Gluten Free in Wildwood NJ

 Alumni Grill.
 I love the Alumni Grill, and I especially love that there’s now one in Glassboro, just ten minutes away from my house!

 The Alumni Grill is perfect for celiacs – the food is great, it’s cheap, and they’re very careful about ensuring that food isn’t contaminated.
 They actually have a gluten free menu – which includes four types of fries (sweet potato!), and multiple burgers and sandwiches on Udi’s rolls.
 Their fries are excellent too…they’re not Curley’s, but they’re really good.

 The Alumni is great for a cheap takeout (it’s not a great sit down atmosphere), and we use them a lot.
 It’s a real find in Wildwood for gluten free options.

 Bandana’s Mexican Grille.
-It’s been a long time since we’ve visited Bandana’s, but as I remember it the food was decent.
+It’s been a long time since we’ve visited Bandana’s, but as I remember it the food was pretty good.
 And they are definitely aware of allergy issues.
 They don’t have a specific gluten free menu, but their menu does state which options are gluten free or can be made so.
 There’s also a page on their website dedicated to allergens, including gluten.
 That alone makes Bandana’s worth a visit.

-They’re pretty reasonable too as Wildwood restaurants go, and Mexican joints are in fairly short supply here.
+They’re reasonable too as Wildwood restaurants go, and Mexican joints are in fairly short supply here.
 So it’s a solid pick.